jennraeross/dnd-homebrew/clericDomains/mercury.md

 You gain this additional Channel Divinity option.
 As a bonus action, you can verbally call upon divine power to escape your enemies.
 When you do so, you can teleport up to 30 feet to an unoccupied space that you can see.

-### Swift Cantrip
+### Swift Reflexes

 _6th-level Mercury feature_

 You can use a weapon with the _light_ property as a spellcasting focus for your cleric spells.
-Additionally, if you use your action to cast a cleric cantrip while dual wielding, you can make an offhand attack as a bonus action.
+Additionally, if you take the Disengage or Dodge action, you may make a weapon attack or cast a cantrip as a bonus action.

 ### Divine Strike